awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 ##### `ComputeResources` properties<a name="Scheduling-v3-SlurmQueues-ComputeResources.properties"></a>

 `Name` \(**Required**, `String`\)
 The name of the Slurm queue compute environment\.
+The name can have up to 25 characters\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `InstanceType` \(**Required**, `String`\)